olliejday/ug4_project/notes.md

 TODO:
     - Work on env eg. reward function
-    - Work on human control to gather data
+    - Work on human control / pd to gather data
     - Get urdf for Franka + Barret
         (bh_alone.urdf problems with pybullet?
 Perhaps bc no inertial)